Hi there - my name is Jason Floyd Coleman.

 In May 2004, I was given the tremendous honor of playing for the Country Music Hall of Fame Medallion Ceremony recognizing my Grandad's induction into the Hall of Fame.
 It was an unforgettable experience to perform with Jimmy Capps and the Opry Band, Hank Locklin, and Maura O'Connell, all in heartfelt tribute to Grandad's life and legacy.

 In 2009, I released my first live album, LIVE! at Langdale: The Legacy of Floyd Cramer.
 It was a thrill to perform and record this in front of a live audience.
-This album really captures the whole concert experience - and I'm glad to offer it as I continue to share my Legacy of Floyd Cramer concerts with audiences around the country.
-I followed that album in 2011 with Just Me And My Piano, a collection of solo piano music, and On The Road Again, a collaborative album with guitarist Richard Kiser and Country Music Hall of Famer Charlie McCoy on harmonica.
+This album really captures the concert experience - and I'm glad to offer it as I continue to share my Legacy of Floyd Cramer concerts with audiences around the country.
+I followed that album with Just Me And My Piano, a collection of solo piano music, and On The Road Again, a collaboration with guitarist Richard Kiser and Country Music Hall of Famer Charlie McCoy on harmonica.
 My most recent release is a Christmas album with Meagan Taylor, A Tennessee Christmas.
 I'm also excited to offer a brand new sheet music songbook, The Piano Magic of Floyd Cramer, which will hopefully enable piano players of all ages to enjoy Grandad's music on their own pianos!

 In 2010, my career took its biggest step forward yet as I embarked on my very first nationwide concert tour, an experience that led me to more than 70 cities in 25 states all across the country in just an eight-month span.
-What an amazing concert season!
-It was an unforgettable first taste of a life of full-time touring, and it was so rewarding to hear stories from people in every city I visited about what an impact my Grandad's music has had on their lives.
-I'm excited now to be able to continue sharing these Legacy of Floyd Cramer concerts with audiences across the country.
+I'm now nearing the 150-concert milestone, and it continues to be such a rewarding experience for my family and me to hear stories from people in every city I visit about what an impact my Grandad's music has had on their lives.

 And finally, I'm especially enjoying the most significant job to come my way: being a husband!
 I married my sweetheart, Natalie, in 2009.
 We're now living happily ever after in Hendersonville, Tennessee.